DazWilkin/grpc-google-cloud-profiler/README.md

 + [`CreateProfile`]()
 + [`UpdateProfile`]()

-The other method was implemented to test whether it was being called by the agnet:
+The other method was implemented to test whether it was being called by the agent:

 + [`CreateOfflineProfile`]()